Do you want to learn a new language? Why? What are the top reasons to learn? Explore the benefits of learning a foreign language.

 The world is changing fast.
 It’s no secret that studying a foreign language can widen your job and career prospects in today’s crowded global job market.

-If you’re looking for long term benefits with your career, then learning a foreign language can undoubtedly assist.
+If you’re looking for long term benefits with your career, learning a foreign language can undoubtedly assist.

 A career in foreign languages is probably the main reason for which one would learn a new language.